 How long will it take to get a referral back?

-A referral specialist will provide a referral within 24 hours.
+A referral specialist will provide a referral within the next business day.
 The referral will be provided directly to the physician or a preferred contact provided by the physician.

 What if the resources I received did not help the family?